 The population living in the UPZ and LPZ are informed about nuclear emergency response system in Croatia and potential counter measures which should be taken in case of nuclear emergency.
-Nevertheless, an assessment, which has been made recently by the Ministry of Economy, shows that the public knowledge on this issue is not on satisfactory level.
-This is the reason why the Ministry of Economy and Civil Protection decided to initiate mutually a specific program on public education.
+Nevertheless, an assessment, which has been made by the Ministry of Economy, Labour and Entrepreneurship shows that the public knowledge on this issue is not on satisfactory level.
+This is the reason why the Ministry of Economy, Labour and Entrepreneurship and Civil Protection decided to initiate mutually a specific program on public education.
 The main idea is to organize publicly oriented seminars in towns and villages located in the UPZ and LPZ.
 The training activities for general public should follow public education program.